samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 ## Add Auth0 at Rails End

-The following are the changes at the back-end:
+The following are the changes that you will perform at your back-end:

 1. Add gem dependencies
 2. Add middleware
 3. Add a controller for authentication
 4. Add secrets
 5. Add Landing Pages

 ### Gem Dependencies

-Add these two gems to your `Gemfile`. `omniauth` provides basic authentication capabilities while `omniauth-auth0` implements a strategy that allows authentication from multiple providers.
+Add these two gems to your `Gemfile`.
+The `omniauth` one provides basic authentication capabilities while `omniauth-auth0` implements a strategy that allows authentication from multiple providers.

 ```Gemfile
 # Gemfile